elastic/kibana/src/plugins/usage_collection/README.md

 ## Schema Field

-The `schema` field is a proscribed data model that eliminates maintenance of mappings in the telemetry cluster.
-Simply define a schema field that specifies every possible field reported by the collector.
-Whenever the `schema` field is set or changed.
-Please run `node scripts/telemetry_check.js --fix` to update the stored schema json files.
+The `schema` field is a proscribed data model assists with detecting changes in usage collector payloads.
+To define the collector schema add a schema field that specifies every possible field reported when registering the collector.
+Whenever the `schema` field is set or changed please run `node scripts/telemetry_check.js --fix` to update the stored schema json files.

 ### Allowed Schema Types